Back to All Events

 Photography by Ken Woroner

-One’s sense of place is strongly influenced by emotional and psychological markers.
 Here, personal narrative merges with family connections, historical context, and migrations of all kinds.
 Recurring figures appear at various ages—lasting relationships coexist with the fleeting moments that photography captures so effectively.
 Central to the installation are numerous large-scale depictions of the local landscape.
-Recent images share space with selections from a 45 year archive.
+Newer images share space with selections from a 45 year archive–the past overlapping the present.
+Unplanned journeys of exploration and wonder collide with past forced relocations.

-Much like the way fragmented images surface in our dreams and memories—appearing as disjointed flashes or heightened tableaus—this exhibition brings together a complex mélange of photographs that ultimately coalesce into a cohesive, organic whole.
-At the heart of the project is the idea that everything is connected—people, places, histories, and experiences—all intertwined across time and place.
+Much like the way fragmented images surface in our dreams and memories—appearing as disjointed flashes or heightened tableaus—this exhibition brings together a mélange of photographs that coalesce into a cohesive whole.
+At the heart of the project is the idea that everything is connected—people, places, histories, and experiences—all intertwined and juxtaposed across time and place.

 Previous